Understand Medicare Part C in Ohio

-- In 2019, there were 122 Medicare Advantage Plans available in Ohio.
+- In 2022, there are 202 Medicare Advantage Plans available in Ohio.

 Medicare Advantage Plans in Ohio

 Compare ratings of some of Ohio’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||NCQA rating||J.D.
 Power ranking|

 |Aetna||4 stars||A||A+||2.5 to 4.5 stars||Fifth out of 10|

 |Anthem Blue Cross Blue Shield||4 to 4.5 stars||A+||A+||Not rated||Sixth out of 10|